JuliaGeo/NetCDF.jl/doc/src/strings.md

-# Reading and writing NC_CHAR and NC_STRING variables
+# Short note on reading and writing NC_CHAR and NC_STRING variables

 There are two common types for storing String data in NetCDF variables.
 The first is `NC_CHAR`, where a 1D array of strings is stored in a 2D `char**` array.
 Here the user must define the maximum